North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 The constraints included in the formulation are only related to the maximum generation or consumption capacities of the market participants.
 No technical constraints, such as ramping limits, online and offline minimum duration periods and start-up and shut-down costs, are included in the model.
 Exchanges between bidding zones are calculated by means of PTDF using a linear power flow model.
 No transmission losses are included in the model.

 In all the simulations, the market is cleared for each hour of a time window corresponding to one year.
-Wind, solar and demand profiles are obtained from the ENTSO-E Statistical Factsheets \cite{ENTSOSF}.
+Wind, solar and demand profiles are obtained from \citet{ENTSOSF}.
 For pumped-storage hydropower units in Continental Europe, limitations on water availability across the year are considered, with the results that these units participate mostly during peak-net-load hours.

 For the replicability of the results, a detailed description of the market clearing algorithm is provided in \ref{sec:appendix2}.